 \textbf{Standardization.} All videos pass through a standardization process aimed to mitigate dataset variability.
 Videos are re-encoded to 29 FPS with 44,100Hz audio sample rate.

-\textbf{Modality enrichment.} To enable multi-modal learning, we enrich some of the datasets with auditory information that wasn't included in the original dataset.
-The auditory enrichment process depends on specific dataset details, and is further explained in \Cref{subsec:experiments-setup}.
+\textbf{Modality enrichment.} To enable multi-modal learning, we enrich the datasets with auditory information that was not included in their original version.
+The auditory enrichment process depends on specific dataset details, which are further explained in \Cref{subsec:experiments-setup}.

-\textbf{Face tracking.} We developed a pipeline, based on Multi-task Cascaded Convolutional Networks (MTCNN) \cite{zhang2016joint} for initial face detection and MediaPipe \cite{lugaresi2019mediapipe} for landmark extraction.
-The pipeline outputs sequences of tracked and aligned faces in video.
+\textbf{Face tracking.} We developed a face tracking pipeline which outputs sequences of tracked and aligned faces in a given video.
 We use full face crops, since models could benefit from these crops rather than the mouth region alone, specifically for multi-modal prediction tasks \cite{haliassos2022leveraging}.
 Our pipeline is robust to various video deepfake detection scenarios which appear in the commonly used datasets.
 For example, it can handle multi-person scenarios in which several people appear in the same video, while one or more might be forged.
 Specifically, the pipeline should distinguish between a multi-person scenario and a single person scenario with a crowded background.

-Given an input video, a coarse area of the face is obtained with MTCNN bounding box detection.
+Given an input video, a coarse area of the face is obtained with MTCNN's bounding box detection.
 Bounding boxes are enlarged and then passed through MediaPipe face landmarks extraction process.
-We found that using MediaPipe alone for face detection on the original videos of most dataset at a high-quality compression rate does not deliver results as good as using our suggested process.
-To validate that each frame-sequence maintains one specific face, we take the face bounding box with max IOU compared to the previous frame in the sequence a face was detected in.
-If MediaPipe fails to detect a face, we interpolate landmarks and bounding boxes from adjacent frames.
-We apply a sliding mean filter (size=5) to smooth the landmark values across time.
-Faces are aligned and centered using a similarity transformation based on 5 key landmarks (nose and sides of each eye) of the detected face and of a reference mean face shape.
+We found that using MediaPipe alone for face detection on the original videos of most dataset at a high-quality compression rate does not deliver results as good as using our suggested process, more details are available in the supplemental materials.
+To ensure consistent faces within each frame sequence, we select the face bounding box with the highest IOU compared to the previous frame where a face was detected.
+Faces are aligned and centered using a similarity transformation of the detected face and of a reference mean face shape.